opsdroid/opsdroid/docs/configuration-reference.md

 ```

-_Note: The file.yaml that you wish to include in the config must be located in the /.opsdroid folder_
+_Note: The file.yaml that you wish to include in the config must be in the same directory as your configuration.yaml (e.g ~/.opsdroid)_